wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Basic Retrievable Throwables](https://www.nexusmods.com/newvegas/mods/82211) - Adds any throwable weapon which hits a target to the target's inventory.

+[Benny Fighting Chance](https://www.nexusmods.com/newvegas/mods/74613) - Buffs Benny's ammo and DT to help him have a little more survivability when fighting the player.

 [Better Weapon Restrictions](https://www.nexusmods.com/newvegas/mods/81295) - Makes open carry of weapons in restricted areas a hostile action.

 [Cookable Grenades](https://www.nexusmods.com/newvegas/mods/81678) - Holding a grenade before throwing it decreases its fuse.